Who can see review analytics?

 Working with the heatmap

-If you want to compare the skill, question, or aggregate category score given by managers to different teams or employees, the heatmap is ideal.
+If you want to compare the competencies, questions, or aggregate categories score given by managers to different teams or employees, the heatmap is an ideal option.

-Checking 'Show deactivated and cycle-specific skills' will display any custom questions you have added to the cycle alongside the skill ratings.
-To see these question scores, you will need to group the results by skill.
+Checking 'Show custom questions and goals (only visible when grouping by category' will display any custom questions you have added to the cycle alongside the competency ratings.
+To see these question scores, you will need to group the results by category.

 Segmenting the results changes the groupings you see on the left-hand side (the default is to show individuals and their corresponding scores).
 You can segment the results by:

-- Custom attributes: Comparison depends on the attributes defined by the super admin in the Users & Teams section (read more here about custom attributes)
+- Custom attributes: Comparison depends on the attributes defined by the super admin in the 'Employees' section (read more here about custom attributes).

 Many companies use the heatmap for calibration meetings: After running a review round, leadership and HR teams typically compare whether any teams / employees were evaluated exceptionally high or low to ensure a fair standard across all participants.
 To find the calibration option, head to 'Actions' > 'Calibrate'.